mtth/azkaban/README.rst

 Since pig jobs are so common, `azkaban` comes with an extension to:

-* run pig script directly from the command line (and view the output logs from your terminal): `azkabanpig`.
+* run pig scripts directly from the command line (and view the output logs from your terminal): `azkabanpig`.
 Under the hood, this will package your script along with the appropriately generated job file and upload it to Azkaban.
-  Running `azkabanpig --help` will display the list of available options (using UDFs, substituting parameters, running several scripts in order, etc.).
+Running `azkabanpig --help` displays the list of available options (using UDFs, substituting parameters, running several scripts in order, etc.).